Retail format: General store

-A general store is a store that supplies the main needs of the local community and is often located in outback or rural areas with low population densities.
+A general store supplies the main needs of the local community and is often located in outback or rural areas with low population densities.
 In areas of very low population density, a general store may be the only retail outlet within hundreds of miles.
 The general store carries a very broad product assortment; from foodstuffs and pharmaceuticals through to hardware and fuel.
 In addition, a general store may provide essential services such as postal services, banking services, news agency services and may also act as an agent for farm equipment and stock-food suppliers.

 Give-away shop

-As the name implies, a give-away shop provides goods for free.
+A give-away shop provides goods for free.
 There are several different models of give-away shop in popular use.
 One is where goods are free to any shopper; an alternative is that shoppers must provide a product before they can take a product and a third variation is where consumers have the option of taking goods for free or paying any amount that they can afford.
 For example, Australia's restaurant group Lentil as Anything operates on a pay whatever you feel is right model.

 Hawkers

-Hawkers also known as peddlers, costermongers or street vendors; refer to a vendor of merchandise that is readily portable.
+Hawkers, also known as peddlers, costermongers or street vendors, are a vendor of merchandise that is readily portable.
 Hawkers typically operate in public places such as streets, squares, public parks or gardens or near the entrances of high traffic venues such as zoos, music and entertainment venues, but may also call on homes for door-to-door selling.
 Hawkers are a relatively common sight across Asia.

 High Street store

-"High street store" is a term used widely in the United Kingdom where more than 5,000 High Streets where a variety of stores congregate along a main road.
+High Street store is a term used widely in the United Kingdom where more than 5,000 High Streets where a variety of stores congregate along a main road.
 Stores situated in the High Street provide for the needs of a local community, and often give a locality a unique identity.